dtaht/blog-cerowrt/content/post/net_neutrality_customers.md

     Next is the engineer.
 He, too, decides to die facing up.
 As they slowly raise the blade of the guillotine, the engineer suddenly says, "Hey, I see what your problem is ..."

-I've longed to see an informed article about bufferbloat and the solutions appear in Wired, the atlantic, the economist, the washington post, or anywhere, in the conventional press.
+I've longed to see an informed article about bufferbloat and the solutions appear in Wired, the Atlantic, the Economist, the washington post, or anywhere, in the conventional press.

 I know a bunch of people willing to write 'em.
+Some of them are names you might have heard of.